mjakuipers/TULIP-DevBoard/README.md

                 - Will change to the RP2350 and Pico2 after evaluating the Pico2
                 - BOM file updated with the RP2350 Pico2
                 - Documentation uploaded: TULIP description, usage, assembly and testing of DevBoard
+- sep 2024      - The directory TULIP4041-RP2040-Final contains the archived 2040 sources and the latest binary (.uf2)